How to Write an ATS Resume

 Historically, candidates were given the option of delivering “Functional” or skills-based resumes as well as “Chronological” or time-structured resumes.
 In digital hiring, robots are designed to scan from top-to-bottom, organizing your career history accordingly.
 Functional resumes are not ATS acceptable and should immediately be transitioned into Chronological format.

 Further, as ATS is designed to look for a predictable resume format, your resume should be built according to a standardized layout.
 Creativity in this department is penalized in the form of automatic rejections, lost names and emails, and mismatching content areas.
 We recommend “Professional Experience” as the header for the experience section.
-To be ATS friendly, structure resume as follows:

 A common mistake that we’ve observed in job seekers at all levels is including critical contact information in the header area of a Microsoft Word document.
 This is the area within a word processor that requires a double-click.
 Unfortunately, it’s not coded in a way to be included in every applicant tracking systems’ scan, and often leaves candidates nameless, or worse, without any way for HR to get in touch.